 by Mike Lowery

 This is quickly becoming one of my favorite dinosaur books.
-It has a fun style and approach and is a comprehensive looks at prehistoric creatures.
+It has a fun style and approach and is a comprehensive look at prehistoric creatures.

 Much of the book focuses on dinosaurs (and other prehistoric creatures) and includes facts presented in a fun and engaging way.
 The book lives up to its title and is filled with enough knowledge nuggets and factoids to keep your dinosaur lover happy.